Olivki/kanon.kommons/README.md

 If you are unsure if something you're using may have changed when updating, or you just want to get a better understanding of *what* has changed, and *how* it's changed, please read the [changelog](./CHANGELOG.md).

+## What this library adds
+- Extension methods & properties for the `Path.java` class to make it less clunky to use.
+The available extensions are *all* of the methods available in `Files.java` and some additional ones. *(These extensions may be given their own library at a later point.)*
+- Extension methods & properties for classes that reside in `org.w3c.dom` to make them work better with the Kotlin syntatic sugar.

 ## Installation

 Gradle